London Youth Choir Big Bursary Challenge

 » Provide travel bursaries for parents to attend rehearsals and share their children's experiences

-Witnessing, through registration records, up to 20 apprentices from 6 primary schools attending LYC workshops and rehearsals on a weekly basis
+Witnessing, through registration records, up to 30 apprentices from primary schools in high areas of deprivation attending LYC workshops and rehearsals on a weekly basis

 Inspire these young musical apprentices and nurture their love of singing